geode-sdk/docs/handbook/vol1/chap1_7.md

 		if (!MenuLayer::init())
 			return false;

 		auto label = CCLabelBMFont::create("Hello, World!", "bigFont.fnt");

 		return true;
 	}
 };
 ```

-> :info: If you don't want to bring Geode namespaces into scope, you can just use `using namespace cocos2d` instead.
+> :information_source: If you don't want to bring Geode namespaces into scope, you can just use `using namespace cocos2d` instead.

 Now, the label isn't currently a child of any layer, so it won't show up anywhere.
 Let's add it as a child to `MenuLayer`: